unicode-org/message-format-wg/spec/syntax.md

 This definition of _whitespace_ implements
 [UTR#31 Rule 3a-2](https://www.unicode.org/reports/tr31/#R3a-2).
-It is a profile of R3a-1 in that specification because only the whitespace characters listed are permitted as whitespace.
+It is a profile of R3a-1 in that specification because: the following pattern whitespace characters are not allowed:
+`U+000B LINE FEED`,
+`U+000C VERTICAL TABULATION`,
+`U+0085 NEXT LINE`,
+`U+2028 LINE SEPARATOR` and
+`U+2029 PARAGRAPH SEPARATOR`;
+the character `U+3000 IDEOGRAPHIC SPACE`
+_is_ included in pattern whitespace;
+ and the following character is not included in ignorable format controls:
+`U+200F RIGHT-TO-LEFT MARK`.

 > [!NOTE]
 > The character U+3000 IDEOGRAPHIC SPACE is included in whitespace for